npd29/Led-Matrix/README.md

 - [ ] Data Transfer Micro USB
 - [ ] 5V Power Supply (I used 5V/2A)
 - [ ] Jumper Wires

+## Install CircuitPython
+1. Go to the [CircuitPython download page](https://circuitpython.org/board/raspberry_pi_pico_w/) and download the latest CircuitPython firmware for the Raspberry Pi Pico.
+2. Connect your Pico to your computer using a USB cable.
+3. Press and hold the BOOTSEL button on your Pico, then plug the USB cable into your computer.
+Continue to hold the BOOTSEL button until the drive named RPI-RP2 appears on your computer.
+4. Drag and drop the CircuitPython firmware file onto the RPI-RP2 drive.
+5. Wait for the file transfer to complete, then eject the RPI-RP2 drive.
+6. The Raspberry Pi Pico will reboot and CircuitPython should be installed.

 ## Wiring